MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 - `gridDim`: which refers to the grids of block object dimension

 The `blockDim` and `gridDim` variables are structures of `dim3` type with x, y, z fields for Cartesian components.

-Let's write a simple kernel that shows how blocks of threads and grids of blocks can be organized and identified in an CUDA program:
+Let's write a simple kernel that shows how blocks of threads and grids of blocks can be organized and identified in a CUDA program:

 ```
 #include <cuda_runtime.h>
 #include <stdio.h>

 __global__ void printThreadID() {
     /* For each thread, the kernel prints
      * the threadIdx, blockIdx, blockDim,
      * and gridDim, respectively.